 PIA has engaged the independent accounting firm of Deloitte & Touche LLP as the auditors of PIA for its fiscal year ending January 1, 1999 who have issued their opinion dated February 18, 1999.
 PIA has not selected its auditors for fiscal 2000.
 PIA will make such determination based upon whether the Merger is consummated.
 PIA anticipates selecting Ernst & Young LLP as its auditors for fiscal 2000, provided that if the Merger is not consummated, PIA anticipates selecting Deloitte & Touche LLP as its auditors.
-A representative of Deloitte & Touche LLP is not expected to be present at the Annual Meeting.
-If such representative is present at the Annual Meeting, such representative will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions from stockholders.
-A representative of Ernst & Young LLP is not expected to be present at the Annual Meeting.
-If such representative is present at the Annual Meeting, such representative will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions from stockholders.
+A representative of Deloitte & Touche LLP is expected to be present at the Annual Meeting.
+The representative will have the opportunity to make a statement and will be available to respond to appropriate questions from stockholders.
+A representative of Ernst & Young LLP is also expected to be present at the Annual Meeting.
+The representative will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions from stockholders.